Proposal for an experiment to verify Wigner's rotation at non-relativistic speeds with massive spin-$1/2$ particles: Introduction

-\emph{Introduction.}--- Over the last decades a large number of experiments have been carried out to verify the foundations of physics.
-Their significance lies in providing direct tests (in contrast to mere effects) of particular properties of physical systems to a high degree of accuracy.
-Wigner rotation first came to the fore in the context of atomic physics when Thomas showed that the hydrogen atom needs a relativistic correction due to a phenomenon that came to be called the Thomas precession \cite{thomas_motion_1926}.
+Over the years, low-energy neutrons have proven to be invaluable in a range of experiments that probe foundational issues in physics \cite{rauch_werner_2000, sponar_etal_2010, hasegawa_etal_2006, bartosik_etal_2009, klepp_etal_2014, sponar_2021}.
+They are useful test particles in interferometric, spectroscopic and scattering experiments probing low-energy scales and are a complementary tool to particle colliders.
+Their significance lies in providing direct tests of fundamental concepts to a high degree of accuracy.
+One area they might be usefully deployed is in precision measurements of the Wigner rotation, which first came to the fore in the context of atomic physics when Thomas showed that the hydrogen atom needs a relativistic correction due to a phenomenon that came to be called the Thomas precession \cite{thomas_motion_1926}.
 In a nutshell, the Wigner rotation is a phenomenon that if a physical system undergoes non-collinear Lorentz boosts, then it is rotated relative to the original frame.
-Measurements of atomic spectra provide indirect confirmation of the Wigner rotation.
+Wigner's rotation also holds in the quantum domain and is experimentally confirmed in a plethora of phenomena from atomic spectra to particle acceleration.
+In the context of quantum information, it is the reason why the behavior of entanglement in relativity differs significantly from the standard, non-relativistic theory \cite{gingrich_quantum_2002, peres_quantum_2002, friis_relativistic_2010, palge_behavior_2015, barr_etal_2023}.

-In this paper we show that a direct experimental verification of Wigner rotation is in principle accessible in the regime of non-relativistic velocities at $2 \cdot 10^3\,$m/s in an implementation with thermal neutrons.
-It is intriguing that one can detect observable effects at speeds which are three orders of magnitude smaller than the speed of electron in the hydrogen atom.
-From a geometric point of view the experiment can be regarded as explicitly verifying the curvature of the relativistic velocity space---a feature that sets apart the relativistic and non-relativistic theories of spacetime.
+In this paper we propose an experiment to verify Wigner's rotation in the regime of what are typically regarded as non-relativistic velocities at $\,\sim\!\!10^3$~$\mathrm{m s^{-1}}$ in an implementation with cold neutrons.
+This is significant because it would provide \emph{direct} evidence of Wigner's rotation in the quantum domain in a system that can be carefully controlled and, because the experiment does not require relativistic speeds, it can be carried out in a laboratory.
+From a geometric point of view the experiment can be regarded as explicitly verifying the curvature of the relativistic velocity space---a feature that sets apart the relativistic and non-relativistic theories of spacetime \cite{palge_pfeifer_2024}.

+The article is organized as follows.
+We begin by summarizing the theoretical derivation of the Wigner rotation in Sec.~\ref{sec:wigrot} followed by the discussion of the experimental setup with cold neutrons in Sec.~\ref{sec:exp} and the conclusion in Sec.~\ref{sec:conclusion}.